Follow This Guide To Get The Perfect Fit.

-When choosing a ballistic and/or edged blade and/or spike resistant vest from Safeguard, you should consider the following, and in this order:
+When choosing a ballistic, edged blade and/or spike resistant vest from SafeGuard, you should consider the following:

-2) What threats will you be facing?
-Assess your threat situation; will it be ballistic only, or is there a threat of attack from needles or edged weapons?
-What is the highest calibre weapon you will face?
+Assess your threat situation; will it be ballistic only, or is there a threat of attack from spiked or edged weapons?
+What is the highest caliber weapon you will face?
 When you have considered this, use our NIJ Levels page to see which level vest you need.

-As important as it is to have enough protection, it is also important when choosing a vest that you don't over-estimate the levels of protection you need, especially if you are wearing the vest for extended periods of time.
+As important as it is to have enough protection, it is also important when choosing a vest that you don't over-estimate the levels of protection you need, especially if you will be wearing the vest for extended periods of time.
 Higher level vests will be slightly heavier than lower level vests, and will often be slightly stiffer too.
-Regardless, though, all of our panels are relatively lightweight and flexible.
+Regardless, though, all of our panels are as lightweight and flexible as possible.

 Firstly, your overall standing height (this will help us ensure your vest is long enough, and also not too long).